Marine Zone

 Please check the regulation update section above for those areas of the Oregon coast that are open for razor clamming.
 Always call the ODA shellfish safety hotline at 1-800-448-2474 or ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.

-Harvesters will still need to make sure to monitor swell and surf advisories as well as predicted wind prior to harvesting.
-Combined seas greater than 10 feet and winds greater than 20 mph will make harvesting difficult for all, including the most experienced harvester.
-Spring and summer harvesting can be greatly improved if harvesters actively "pound" to make clams show.
+Combined seas greater than 10 feet and winds greater than 20mph will make harvesting difficult for all, including the most experienced harvester.
+Fall and winter harvesting can be greatly improved if harvesters actively "pound" to make clams show.
+With winter storms, clams will not show as readily and need an added incentive to do so.

 See this article for more information on razor clams, including how to harvest.